By AJ Huynh

 - Difficulty completing assignments on time

 Understanding these challenges helps parents and educators develop strategies that help children stay focused and succeed academically.
+For a broader parent-focused guide, this related article on how to help a child with ADHD explains practical strategies for home, routines, and emotional regulation.

 What Are Common ADHD Challenges in School?

 Children with ADHD may experience several difficulties in structured classroom environments.
+These challenges can affect learning, confidence, behavior, and relationships with teachers and classmates.

 Common challenges include: